illinois-ipaml/MachineLearningForPhysics/intro.md

 A distinguishing feature of this course is its sharp focus on endeavors in the data-rich physical sciences as the arenas in which modern machine learning techniques are taught.
 The course uses open scientific data, open source software from data science and physics-related fields, and publically-available information as enabling elements.
 Research-inspired projects are an important part of the course and students will not only execute them but will play an active role in helping define and shape them.
 Example projects might include machine learning approaches to searches for new particles or interactions at high-energy colliders; methods of particle tracking and reconstruction; identification, classification and measurement of astrophysical phenomena; novel approaches to medical imaging and simulation using techniques from physics and machine learning; machine learning in quantum information science.
 Through these projects and the course material, students will learn how large datasets in physics are generated, curated, and analyzed, using machine learning as a tool to generate key insights in both experimental and theoretical science.
 ## Course Logistics
   - **Course Format:**
-    - This course will consist of two meetings per week.
-This will involve one lecture period and one in-class practical session.
+    - This course will consist of two meetings per week: one lecture period and one in-class practical session.
       - Lecture: Monday from 1:00 pm - 2:15 pm in 262 Loomis
       - Practical Session: Wendesday from 1:00 pm - 2:15 pm in 262 Loomis
  - **Professor:** [Mark Neubauer](https://marksneubauer.com)
     - email: msn@illinois.edu
-    - Office Hours: TBD
+    - Office Hour: TBD
-  - **TA:** TBD
+  - **TA:** Pin-Yi Li
-     - email: @illinois.edu
+    - email: pinyili2@illinois.edu
-     - Office Hours: TBD
+    - Office Hour: TBD

 ## Online Tools
 See [Useful Links](#useful-links) for more information about how to use these tools